How to Build an On-Demand Delivery App: Mobile & Web Applications

 For your convenience and dynamic visualization, the data can be presented as infographics instead of simple tables.

 To sum up the necessary information on how to make a delivery app, we’d like to summarize what we’ve covered in this article.

 - There are 3 main types of delivery app business models — B2B, B2C & C2C.

-- When setting up the delivery, decide on how you’ll cover delivery costs.
+- When setting up the delivery, decide how you’ll cover delivery costs.

 - Decide on what features you’d like to have on your platform.

-- To find the development process, you can find a Tech Partner (e. g. like Stormotion) who will assist you all the way through.
+- To start the development process, you can find a Tech Partner (e. g. like Stormotion) who will assist you all the way through.